fredbusch98/masterarbeit/README.md

 ### Rest of the SLP pipeline
 As previously mentioned, using the Text2Gloss LLM and the Pose2Sign module requires access to high-end GPUs, such as those available on the BHT Data Science Cluster.
 Training the Text2Gloss model is a time-consuming process due to its large size, and unfortunately, I was unable to upload the pretrained model to the Git repository.
 Additionally, running inference with both the Text2Gloss and Pose2Sign models also demands significant GPU resources.
 I hope it's understandable that these features cannot be easily tested without the appropriate hardware.

+### Text2Gloss Data
+If you want to see the Text2Gloss datasets that were extracted, created and augmented without going through the entire data collection and preprocessing procedure, you can simply download them [here](https://drive.google.com/file/d/1g76BcB9G071Mh6nQa2wuDnc-JRSHKpnj/view?usp=sharing).

 ## Project Structure Tree
 ```text